Contributing to the advancement of the Sustainable Development Goals agenda

 Financial Literacy

-Financial literacy is fundamentally important for Canadians of all backgrounds and stages of life.
 Being financially literate means having the knowledge, skills, and confidence to make informed financial decisions.
-Through Great-West Lifeco and IGM Financial, we support programs that promote financial literacy and education.
+Both Great-West Lifeco and IGM Financial, through their respective subsidiaries, support programs that promote financial literacy and education.

-Canada Life supports Prosper Canada, an organization that focuses on expanding economic opportunity for Canadians living in poverty through program and policy innovation.
-Through their Financial Empowerment Champions program, they aim to reduce poverty by improving the financial security of people with low income.
+Canada Life, a subsidiary of Great-West Lifeco, supports Prosper Canada, an organization that focuses on expanding economic opportunity for Canadians living in poverty through program and policy innovation.
 Canada Life’s support help empower leading non-profits across Canada to deliver quality financial services and accelerate community collaboration.
 In turn, this builds financial security and resilience of vulnerable people.
-Since 2015, they’ve reached more than 700,000 people with financial empowerment services, trained more than 14,000 people to deliver services and helped boost people’s income by more than $1 billion.
+Since 2015, Prosper Canada has reached more than 700,000 people with financial empowerment services and trained more than 14,000 people to deliver services.

-In 2023, IG Wealth Management, one of IGM Financial’s operating companies, continued its partnership with Prosper Canada, which works with Indigenous individuals in communities across Manitoba and Ontario to build their financial education and confidence through culturally appropriate workshops and one-on-one coaching.
-In 2023, IG Wealth Management announced an expansion of the program that includes Winnipeg.
-Last year, over 2,700 Indigenous community members gained financial knowledge and coaching, and, since the start of the partnership, 1,365 community members have access $8 million in income through assistance with tax filing.
+In 2023, IG Wealth Management, one of IGM Financial’s operating companies, also continued its partnership with Prosper Canada, which works with Indigenous individuals in communities across Manitoba and Ontario to build their financial education and confidence through culturally appropriate workshops and one-on-one coaching.
+In 2023, over 2,700 Indigenous community members gained financial knowledge and coaching, and, since the start of the partnership, 1,365 community members have access $8 million in income through assistance with tax filing.

 In addition, IGM Financial promotes financial confidence through its community program IG Empower Your Tomorrow.
 Through IG Wealth Management advisors, national partnerships, community seminars, events and educational materials, the program works to remove barriers to financial confidence among four traditionally underserved groups: Indigenous peoples, newcomers, seniors and youth.
 As part of this program, IG Wealth Management partnered with the Canadian Foundation for Economic Education (CFEE) to provide free financial resources and in-person workshops tailored to Canada’s youth and seniors.
 In 2023, more than 2,300 people participated in 85 workshops focused on the newly launched Money and You: Seniors Edition, a resource that supports financial education for seniors.
 In addition, 73% of youth who participated in financial well-being workshops reported that the sessions enhanced their financial decision-making.